 There is an art to complaining effectively and I get results every time.

 I believe that complaining is a good thing if it’s done properly because you are providing a firm with valuable feedback on deficiencies within its operations that clearly need looking at.
-By doing so you are helping them to ‘raise their game’ and remedy faults that you have taken the time to point out to them.
+You are helping them to ‘raise their game’ and remedy faults that you have taken the time to point out to them.

 After all, if you have not taken the time to do that, they could be losing valuable custom by those who prefer not to make a fuss and spend elsewhere.
 You are helping them increase sales, customer satisfaction and loyalty by speaking up.